Hannolm History, Family Crest & Coats of Arms

 Migration of the Hannolm family to Ireland

 Some of the Hannolm family moved to Ireland, but this topic is not covered in this excerpt.

-Another 87 words (6 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+Another 50 words (4 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

-Migration of the Hannolm family to the New World and Oceana
+Migration of the Hannolm family

-.
+For many English families, the political and religious disarray that plagued their homeland made the frontiers of the New World an attractive prospect.
+Thousands migrated, aboard cramped disease-ridden ships.
+They arrived sick, poor, and hungry, but were welcomed in many cases with far greater opportunity than at home in England.
 Many of these hardy settlers went on to make important contributions to the emerging nations in which they landed.
 Among early immigrants bearing the name Hannolm or a variant listed above were: Thomas Hanham who settled in Virginia in 1608; twelve years before the "Mayflower"; another Thomas settled in Virginia in 1773; John Hanam arrived in San Francisco, Cal. in 1850.
 In Newfoundland, James Hanham settled in Hants Harbour in 1829.